 Product range: hoganstakes.co.uk/products

-Hogan Stakes UK is the sole authorised UK distributor of stakes manufactured by Hogan Manufacturing Inc., producers of premium tent and marquee stakes in the USA since 1948.
+Hogan Stakes UK is the sole authorised UK distributor of stakes manufactured by Hogan Tent Stakes, producers of premium tent and marquee stakes in the USA since 1948.

 This guide is intended for professional reference.
-EN14960 requirements are subject to revision.
-Operators should verify current requirements with their PIPA inspector or refer directly to the published standard.
+EN 14960 requirements and wind limits are subject to revision.
+Operators are responsible for verifying current requirements with their PIPA inspector or the published standard, and for their own on-site risk assessment.
 For hard standing anchor installations, consult a qualified structural engineer.

 Further Reading